Maliha2030/deep-learning-challenge/README.md

 Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity_Optimization.h5.

-Step 4: Write a Report on the Neural Network Model
+## Report on the Neural Network Model

-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.
+A report on the performance of the deep learning model created for Alphabet Soup.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.
+Overview of the analysis: Purpose of this analysis.
+As with any machine learning model, neural networks and deep learning models are not perfect.

-Results: Using bulleted lists and images to support your answers, address the following questions:

 Data Preprocessing

-What variable(s) are the target(s) for your model?
+Variable(s) that are the target(s) for my model?
+APPLICATION_TYPE,	AFFILIATION	CLASSIFICATION,	USE_CASE,	ORGANIZATION,	STATUS,	INCOME_AMT,	SPECIAL_CONSIDERATIONS,	ASK_AMT,	IS_SUCCESSFUL
-What variable(s) are the features for your model?
-What variable(s) should be removed from the input data because they are neither targets nor features?
+Variable(s) that are the features for my model?
+APPLICATION_TYPE Variable(s) that should be removed from the input data because they are neither targets nor features: EIN and NAME

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
+2 layers were selected in order to consider more interactions between variables and optimise the model.

 Were you able to achieve the target model performance?
-What steps did you take in your attempts to increase model performance?
+No What steps did you take in your attempts to increase model performance?
+Increasing the number of epochs.

-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+## As my model did not meet performance expectations, I increased the number of training epochs from 100 to 120.
+As the number of epochs increases, so does the
+amount of information provided to each neuron.
+Increasing the epochs will increase  the likelihood that model will achieve optimal weight coefficients however there is an increased risk of overfitting.

+Summary: My neural network model has an accuracy of 0.7258309125900269.
+After optimisation by increasing number of epochs accuracy decreased slightly to  0.7232652902603149 perhaps due to overfitting.
+An alternative model optimization technique such as adding more neurons could speed up the model and may reduce loss.
+Alternatively adding more layers would consider more interactions between variables.

 ## References
 1. Code for choosing a cutoff value and create a list of application types / classifications to be replaced: